 A homestead generally refers to the primary residence owned and occupied by a person or family.
-A homestead exemption is a legal provision designed to protect the value in a principal dwelling place.
-Thus, a homestead exemption can provide asset protection from creditors for at least some of the value in the homestead.
+So, a homestead exemption is a legal provision designed to protect the value in a principal dwelling place.
+Thus, homestead exemptions can provide asset protection from creditors for at least some of the value in the homestead.
 Typically, no creditors with the exception of a mortgage holder, taxing agency or mechanic’s lien (liens placed by those who provided home improvement services, for example) may seize more of the equity than the homestead laws allow.

 Homestead Exemption Statutes Vary By State

 State, federal and territorial homestead exemption statutes vary.
 Some states, such as Florida, Iowa, Kansas, Oklahoma, South Dakota and Texas have provisions, if followed properly, allowing 100% of the equity to be protected.
 Other states, such as New Jersey and Pennsylvania do not offer any homestead protection.
-The degree of protection in New York varies by county.
-With the 2005 federal bankruptcy code revision, residences purchased within 40 months (three years and four months) of a bankruptcy filing receive a maximum exemption of $125,000.
+Whereas, the degree of protection in New York varies by county.
+What is more, with the 2005 federal bankruptcy code revision, residences purchased within 40 months (three years and four months) of a bankruptcy filing receive a maximum exemption of $125,000.

 In summary, there is great diversity in homestead protection state-by-state:

 - Some states allow you to protect 100% of your home.
 Others protect little to none.

 - Some states allow married couples to double their exemption.
 Others do not have this provision.

 - Some of the states make you file a declaration of homestead before filing for bankruptcy.
 In others, it is automatic.

 - The majority of states require you to follow the state homestead rules.
 Some allow you to choose between state and federal homestead exemption statutes.